joshianjvr/joshjvr/README.md

 # ⚡ Hello, I'm Joshua! 👋

 ### 🚀 Full-Stack Web Developer | Fresh Graduate
-Highly motivated IT graduate with a strong foundation in modern web technologies.
-I specialize in building responsive frontend interfaces and scalable backend systems.
-I am passionate about clean code, performance optimization, and exploring emerging technologies like DePIN.
+Highly motivated IT graduate with a strong foundation in building management systems and automation tools.
+I specialize in developing end-to-end solutions that solve real-world problems through clean code and efficient database design.

 ---